tjmahr/dissertation/docs/14-aim1-familiar-word-recognition.md

 significance—which is not a straightforward matter for mixed-effects models).[^2]

-[^2]: It is tempting to further justify this approach by comparing
-    Bayesian versus classical/frequentist statistics, but my goals in using this method are simple: To estimate statistical effects and quantify uncertainty about those effects.
-This pragmatic brand of Bayesian statistics is illustrated in texts by @GelmanHill and
+[^2]: My goals in using this method were simply to estimate model
+    effects and quantify the uncertainty about those effects.
+This pragmatic, estimation-based approach of Bayesian statistics is illustrated in texts by @GelmanHill and @RethinkingBook.
-    @RethinkingBook.

 The eyetracking growth curves were fit using an orthogonal cubic polynomial function of time [a now-conventional approach; see